 As described in Chapter 2, Fremont Weir notch protections are included in the diversion criteria to reduce changes to spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions.
 In particular, these criteria avoid impacts on Reclamation’s ability to implement its obligations in the 2019 NMFS ROC on LTO Biological Opinion to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide 17,000+ acres of inundation in the Yolo Bypass from December to April (NMFS 2019).
 As such, Alternatives 1, 2, and 3 would have limited potential for negative effects to Yolo Bypass floodplain inundation and access for winter-run Chinook salmon.

-Yolo Bypass and Fremont Weir Spill Flow and
+Yolo Bypass and Fremont Weir Spill Flow and Days of Yolo Bypass Inundation

-Duration

-As described further in Appendix 11M, this analysis examined the frequency and duration of spills over the Fremont Weir as well as the total flows in the Yolo Bypass that would provide rearing habitat for salmonids.
-The number of years in the 82-year simulation period where there was at least one Fremont Weir spill of varying amounts (0; 2,000; 4,000; 6,000; 8,000; and 10,000 cfs) with a duration of 0-10 days, 11-20 days, 21-30 days, 31 to 45 days, and greater than 45 days were calculated from daily results.

-The analysis suggested that the alternatives could have several days less Yolo Bypass inundation for shorter duration flows than the NAA for various combinations of flow and duration (see Table 1 in Attachment 11M-1 to Appendix 11M).
-For flows resulting in larger inundation acreage (i.e., >20,000 acres), the number of events with duration up to 10 days or duration of 11 days and greater was marginally less under the alternatives (see Tables 2–5 in Attachment 11M-1 to Appendix 11M).

-Yolo Bypass Inundated Area

-Modeling suggests that the mean area inundated in the Yolo Bypass during days of Yolo Bypass flooding in the main juvenile salmon rearing period (January–June) would be around 1–6% less under the alternatives compared to the NAA, amounting to ~12–116 acres less depending on alternative and water year type (see Tables 6 in Attachment 11M-1 to Appendix 11M).

-Number of Days of Yolo Bypass Inundation

 Takata et al. (2017) examined various juvenile Chinook salmon biological responses to Yolo Bypass flooding, which they defined as the number of days during January–June with daily mean flows at the downstream end of Yolo Bypass >4,000 cfs; this is the flow at which floodplain inundation occurs.
-Takata et al. (2017) found that growth and floodplain residence of coded-wire-tagged juvenile Chinook salmon and catch per unit effort of wild juvenile Chinook salmon are significantly positively related to the annual duration of Yolo Bypass flooding (Takata et al. 2017: their figures 3 and 4c).
-Daily-downscaled CalSim modeling suggests that operations under Alternatives 1, 2, and 3 may reduce Yolo Bypass inundation in January–June by approximately one day across most water year types (Table yoloind1).
-Given the variability in the observed biological relationships indicated by the spread in the data (see Takata et al. 2017: their figures 3 and 4c), and no significant difference in survival to capture in ocean fisheries between coded-wire-tagged juvenile Chinook salmon released in the Yolo Bypass and those released at the same time in the Sacramento River (Takata et al. 2017), the small differences in Yolo Bypass inundation indicated by the CalSim modeling suggest that the alternatives are limited in their potential for negative effects to juvenile Chinook salmon, including winter-run.
+Takata et al. (2017) found that growth and floodplain residence of coded-wire-tagged juvenile Chinook salmon and catch per unit effort of wild juvenile Chinook salmon are significantly positively related to the annual duration of Yolo Bypass flooding (Takata et al. 2017:Figures 3 and 4c).
+Daily-downscaled CALSIM modeling (Appendix 5A7) suggests that operations under Alternatives 1, 2, and 3 may reduce Yolo Bypass inundation in January–June by approximately one day across most water year types (Table 11-11).
+Given the variability in the observed biological relationships indicated by the spread in the data (Takata et al. 2017:Figures 3 and 4c), and no significant difference in survival to capture in ocean fisheries between coded-wire-tagged hatchery juvenile Chinook salmon released in the Yolo Bypass and those released at the same time in the Sacramento River (Takata et al. 2017), the small differences in Yolo Bypass inundation indicated by the CALSIM modeling suggest that Alternatives 1, 2, and 3 are limited in their potential for negative effects to juvenile Chinook salmon, including winter-run.